eberfreitas/pelmodoro/README.md

 ## Contributing

 Like said before, Pelmodoro is written almost entirely in the Elm language.
 If you are willing to contribute with code, you might wanna take a look at the language's [guide](https://guide.elm-lang.org/) if you are not familiar with it yet.
-It is easy and fun, you should try it out!
+It is easy and fun, **you should give it a try**!

-For the most part, I consider this project done, but there are few areas where contributions would be appreciated:
+For the most part, I consider this project done, but there are few areas where contributions are much appreciated:

 **Outstanding bugs**: If you find any bugs that prevent you from using the app, create an issue describing the problem and we can work it out.